By: Lois Lee, MD, MPH, FAAP

 Generally, water between 82° F and 86° F (28° C to 30 C°) will be safe and comfortable for young swimmers.
 (If the temperature isn't posted, ask your lifeguard.)

-Keep an eye on the sky.
+Keep an eye on the sky for changing weather.

 Lightning strikes pose real dangers, so when you hear that familiar rumble, head indoors!
 The safest place during a thunderstorm is a substantial building or a hard-topped vehicle.
 Wait at least 30 minutes after the storm passes before heading back to the beach.